 “If a man is poor, do not be hardhearted or tightfisted toward him.”
 Psalm 15:5 says a righteous man lends money without “usury,” or charging interest on a debt.
 Deuteronomy 23:19 says, “Thou shall not lend upon usury to thy brother.”
 Nehemiah 5:3-13 discusses pursuing relief from enforcement of mortgages on the homes and possessions of the Jews).
 Exodus, 22:25, Ezekiel, 18:13, 22:12, Leviticus, 25:35-36, and Psalm: 15:5 condemn the practice of usury.

 In some form or another, all major religions, including Christianity, Judaism, Hinduism, and Islam, prohibit usury by lenders while promoting compassion for debtors.
 Similarly, all religions value family preservation far more than the repayment of debts.

 Not true.
 Bankruptcy stays on your credit report for up to 10 years.
 This does not mean that you will not be able to get credit for this period.
 Many debtors who come to see us already have bad credit and a low credit score.
 In those cases, bankruptcy actually helps because you get a fresh start by eliminating debts you cannot afford to repay.

 Many clients find that within a year or two, their credit scores begin to recover.
-You can start rebuilding your credit once you receive your bankruptcy discharge by making timely payments on debts that you may have reaffirmed, such as your car payment or home mortgage.
+You can start rebuilding your credit once you receive your bankruptcy discharge.
+Make timely payments on debts that you reaffirmed, such as your car payment or home mortgage.
 In addition, you can try to develop savings.